openhab/openhab-docs/configuration/persistence.md

 Here is the full list of available persistence extensions:

-- <item>.persist - Persists the current state
+- <item>.persist - Persists the current State of the Item

-- <item>.lastUpdate - Query for the last update timestamp of a given Item.
+- <item>.lastUpdate - Queries for the last update timestamp of a given Item.

-- <item>.historicState(AbstractInstant) - Retrieves the historic Item at a certain point in time
+- <item>.historicState(AbstractInstant) - Retrieves the State of an Item at a certain point in time

-- <item>.changedSince(AbstractInstant) - Checks if the state of the Item has (ever) changed since a certain point in time
+- <item>.changedSince(AbstractInstant) - Checks if the State of the Item has (ever) changed since a certain point in time

 - <item>.updatedSince(AbstractInstant) - Checks if the state of the Item has been updated since a certain point in time

-- <item>.maximumSince(AbstractInstant) - Gets the Item with the maximum value (state) since a certain point in time
+- <item>.maximumSince(AbstractInstant) - Gets the maximum value of the State of a persisted Item since a certain point in time

-- <item>.minimumSince(AbstractInstant) - Gets the Item with the minimum value (state) since a certain point in time
+- <item>.minimumSince(AbstractInstant) - Gets the minimum value of the State of a persisted Item since a certain point in time

-- <item>.averageSince(AbstractInstant) - Gets the average value of the state of a given Item since a certain point in time
+- <item>.averageSince(AbstractInstant) - Gets the average value of the State of a persisted Item since a certain point in time

-- <item>.deltaSince(AbstractInstant) - Gets the difference value of the state of a given Item since a certain point in time
+- <item>.deltaSince(AbstractInstant) - Gets the difference in value of the State of a given Item since a certain point in time

-- <item>.previousState() - Retrieves the previous Item (returns HistoricItem)
+- <item>.previousState() - Gets the previous State of a persisted Item (returns HistoricItem)

-- <item>.previousState(true) - Retrieves the previous Item, skips items with equal state values and searches the first Item with state not equal the current state (returns HistoricItem)
+- <item>.previousState(true) - Gets the previous State of a persisted Item, skips Items with equal State values and searches the first Item with State not equal the current State (returns HistoricItem)

-- <item>.sumSince(AbstractInstant) - Retrieves the sum of the previous states since a certain point in time.
+- <item>.sumSince(AbstractInstant) - Gets the sum of the previous States of a persisted Item since a certain point in time.
 (OpenHab 1.8)

-These extensions use the default persistence service that is configured as the default persistence service.
-(Refer to Default Persistence Service above to configure this.)
+These extensions use the default persistence service.

-Note that you can specify that a different persistence service be used with a particular extension.
+(Refer to 'Default Persistence Service' above to configure this.)
-Do this by appending a String as an optional additional parameter at the end of the extension (e.g. "rrd4j" or "sense").
+You may specify a different persistence service by appending a String as an optional additional parameter at the end of the extension (e.g. "rrd4j" or "sense").

 <!-- TODO:Add an example of this.
 I assume it is as simple as adding .rrd4j to the end of one of these, but this should be verified before being published. -->